stfc/ansible-jupyter/README.md

 - Whilst it's deploying go to Network -> Load Balancers, look for one labelled with `proxy_public`for JHub, it may take a minute to appear as images are pulled.
 - Take note of the 10.0.x.x IP, go to Floating IPs (FIP).
 - Associate your prepared FIP with matching DNS records to that whilst the load balancer is being created.
-- If Magnum managed to associate a random FIP before you disassociate and release.
-But this will happen as the final step of creating the load balancer if you haven't already.
+- If you do not associate a prepared FIP, Cluster API will associate a random FIP as the final step of creating the load balancer, which must be disassociated and released before your FIP can be associated.

 ### SSL Setup